 You get shingles when the virus that may have given you chickenpox when you were young becomes active again.
 Doctors don’t know why this happens.

-The rashes tend to go away within a month, but shingles can lead to long-term nerve damage and pain, especially in people over 50 or are immunocompromised.
+The rashes tend to go away within a month, but shingles can lead to long-term nerve damage and pain, especially in people over 50 or who are immunocompromised.

 What vaccines can help prevent shingles?